 Leave them in the full-sun and bring them in every evening or they will get damp with the morning dew.
 They take about 10 days to dry out.
 You can either put them in a jar with olive oil or store them as is.

 Cut the tomatoes in half length-ways. scoop out the seeds and wet part.
 Lay them face up on a baking tray.
 Sprinkle with a little salt and drizzle with a small amount of olive oil.
 Some people add herbs at this stage too.
-I rather put them into the jar at the end as I don’t like crispy herbs.
+I prefer to put fresh herbs into the jar at the end as I don’t like crispy herbs.

 Put them into your oven at the lowest setting and leave for 6-8 hours.
 They will be dried and crinkly around the edges.

-Oven dried tomatoes tend to retain more moisture so I always put them into olive oil and, if I remember, add a sprig or two of herb.
+Oven dried tomatoes tend to retain more moisture so I always put them into olive oil and push a couple of sprigs of thyme, rosemary or sage into the jar.